delan/www.azabani.com/drafts/spelling-grammar-2.md

 ._commit-none > a { color: rgba(102,51,153,0.5); }
 </style>

-At its core, the client funding this work had an internal patch that did just enough to allow you to customise squiggly line colors, and our job was to upstream it.
+The client funding this work had an internal patch that allowed you to change the colors of those squiggly lines, and our job was to upstream it.
-But turning that into something that’s suitable for adoption by the general public, that interacts well with other features, and can be specified *and tested* in a cohesive way that makes sense to other implementors?
+The patch itself was pretty simple, but turning that into an upstream feature is a much bigger can of worms.
-That’s a lot more involved than merging a branch.
+So far, we’ve landed over 30 patches, including dozens of new web platform tests, opened 8 spec issues, and run into some gnarly bugs going back to at least 2009.

 Check out [our project index](https://bucket.daz.cat/work/igalia/0/) for a complete list of demos, tests, patches, and issues.
 For more details about the CSS highlight pseudos in particular, check out [my BlinkOn 15 talk], including the [highlight painting visualiser](https://bucket.daz.cat/work/igalia/0/29.html).